 Natural rainwater pond

-A natural rainwater pond is a great solution for collecting rainwater.
-Rainwater is not always of the same quality and therefore not suitable for all fish.
-However, fish in the pond are important for keeping plants clean and mosquito control.
-You can take a number of measures to keep the water quality good.
+A natural rainwater pond is an excellent solution for collecting rainwater.
+Rainwater is not always of the same quality and is therefore not suitable for all fish.
+Fish in the pond are important for keeping the plants clean and controlling mosquitoes.
+You can take a number of measures to maintain good water quality.

-Rainwater can be infiltrated into the riparian zone.
+Rainwater can be infiltrated into the bank zone.
 Banks are an ideal environment for plants and animals in and around the water.
-Or you can discharge the water toward a pond.
-When discharging into the riparian zone, not all the nutrients get into the pond water.
+Alternatively, the water can be discharged into a pond.
+When discharged into the bank zone, not all nutrients end up in the pond water.
 A disadvantage is that the pond is not always replenished with rainwater.

-A natural rainwater pond is nice to look at and is good for flora and fauna.
-This pond is also easier to construct and maintain than an ordinary pond.
-Of course, you can also choose from different decorative elements and running water.
+A natural rainwater pond is attractive to look at and good for flora and fauna.
+This type of pond is also easier to construct and maintain than a regular pond.
+Of course, you can also choose from various decorative elements and flowing water features.

-With a simple rainwater pond, the cost is usually limited.
-If you choose running water and lots of decorative elements, then this pond is obviously more expensive.
+The costs for a simple rainwater pond are usually limited.
+If you opt for running water and lots of decorative elements, this pond will naturally be more expensive.

-A plant pond with riparian zone requires a relatively large amount of space.
+A plant pond with a shore zone requires a relatively large amount of space.

 Difficulty

-If you are a bit handy, it is easy to build a plant pond yourself.
-To avoid pond leaks, however, it is important to proceed carefully.
+If you are reasonably handy, you can easily build a plant pond yourself.
+To prevent leaks in the pond, it is important to work carefully.

 Earthmoving

-A pond requires a lot of ground work.
-It is best to build the pond at the lowest point.
-Usually it means that you have to drain the soil what remains.
+A pond requires a lot of groundwork.
+It is best to construct the pond at the lowest point.
+This usually means that you will need to remove some of the soil.

 Maintenance

-Like a regular pond, a rainwater pond also needs maintenance.
-In the rainwater pond, you put out fish that can handle the nutrient-rich and more acidic environment.
-In addition to the fish, the aquatic plants also need maintenance and the removal of debris from the pond.
-The plants in the riparian zone require less maintenance.
+Just like a regular pond, a rainwater pond also requires maintenance.
+You can stock your rainwater pond with fish that can cope with the nutrient-rich and more acidic environment.
+In addition to the fish, the aquatic plants also require maintenance and debris must be removed from the pond.
+The plants in the shore zone require less maintenance.

-The pond reduces heat stress and captures almost all the rainwater, relieving the sewer system and replenishing the groundwater in your garden.
-A pond with a variety of flowering plants is good for biodiversity.
+The pond reduces heat stress and collects almost all rainwater, relieving pressure on the sewer system and replenishing the groundwater in your garden.
+A pond with various flowering plants is good for biodiversity.

 Biodiversity